brenopolanski/saiku-rest-api/README.md

 ## Purpose

-This library is designed to make it easy for your Node.js application to request specific resources from Saiku.
+This client is designed to make it easy for your Node.js application to request specific resources from Saiku.
 It uses a query builder-style syntax to let you craft the request being made to the Saiku endpoints, then returns the API server's response to your application as a JavaScript object.

 ## Installation

-To use the library, install it with [npm](https://www.npmjs.com/):
+To use the client, install it with [npm](https://www.npmjs.com/):

 ```sh
 npm install --save saiku-rest-api